Aura-healthcare/Aura_gitbook/Use Cases.md

 ### **Self monitoring for epileptic patients**

 Aura Wristband is able to detect seizures several minutes before it happens and can alert patients thanks to the mobile app.
-Because in this use case both wristband and smartphone are "weared" by the patient, no gateway is requiered.
+Because in this use case both wristband and smartphone are "weared" by the patient, no gateway is required.
 This mode is totally mobile.